 ... your equipment and clothing for mud, aquatic animals, plant material, seeds or other living organisms before you leave.
 Remove anything you find and leave it at the site.

 ... and wash everything thoroughly as soon as you can, paying particular attention to damp or hard to inspect areas.
 Use hot water if possible.

 If you find clingers-on at home, wash them off away from other bodies of water or surface water drainage such as street drains (that may lead directly to rivers)

 ... all equipment and clothing (ideally, leaving them on a hard surface) for as long as you can before using elsewhere.
 Some invasive species can survive for over two weeks in damp conditions!

 Going out for a walk?
 Why not bash some balsam!

-We’ve produced a handy guide to bashing balsam with everything you need to know to safely pull and bash this invasive plant.
-We’ve got hints and tips on balsam pulling technique – you don’t want it to re-root and grow again!
+We've produced a handy balsam bashing guide with everything you need to know to safely pull and bash this invasive plant.
+We've got hints and tips on balsam pulling technique - you don't want it to re-root and grow again!

 Ditch these alien hitch-hikers now so lovely native plants can thrive in your area.